JurajKubelka/GT-Collaborate/repository/GT-Collaborate-FogBugz.package/GCFogBugzCommandsQueue.class/README.md

 I represent a command queue.
-I am responsible to receive commands (GCFogBugzMonitorCommand), and execute them on background one after another.
+I am responsible to receive commands (GCFogBugzCommand), and execute them on background one after another.

 I collaborate with GCFogBugzQueueProcess who executes the commands in a background.
 GCFogBugzMonitor owns me and adds corresponding commands to the queue.
 I automatically execute them.